Your Lhasa Questions Answered: Permits, Altitude Sickness, and Sacred Sites

 Q: Are the Sera Monastery debates real?

-Q: Should I go to Namtso Lake?
+Q: Should you go to Namtso Lake?

 Practical